-In the future, we will not only generate and evaluate backend data, but also extend this data to the frontend.
-This will help us to understand more about what is clicked when and how, which will make it easier for us to customize UI more efficiently and permanently improve the UX.
+In the future, we will not only generate and analyse backend data, but also extend this to the frontend.
+In this way, we will learn to understand more about what is clicked when and how on our websites and can thus adapt the UI more efficiently and improve the UX permanently.

 Based on current developments, we can assume in the long term that the web will become even more interactive in the future.
 I definitely see greater potential for experiences that are directly and individually tailored to the individual user.
-Be it, for example, through an unusual and creative navigation menu, as with the portfolio of Bruno Simon.
+For example, through an unusual and creative navigation of site, as in the case of Bruno Simon's portfolio.

-In general, the Internet should be more fun - be it through more creative and personal approaches in the creation and distribution of information.
-A great example is the wonderful and playful list of web design trends for 2020, which the New York agency Red Collar implemented on this website.
+In general, the Internet should be more fun - be it through more creative and personal approaches in the preparation and reproduction of information.
+A wonderful and playful summary of web design trends for 2020 is offered by the New York agency Red Collar on this site .

-When speaking about trends I would also like to mention the implementation of voice navigation.
-Even if this technology will probably not have its major breakthrough in 2020, we can prepare for it in the long term.
-As well as, once again with the focus on the users: That also means that we should create websites that are more thoughtfully tailored to and accessible by people with limitations.
+I would also like to mention the implementation of voice navigation.
+Even if this technology will probably not have its big breakthrough in 2020, we can prepare for it in the long term.
+And, once again with a focus on the user: websites that are more carefully tailored to groups of people with disabilities.

-So we can conclude that 2020 is going to be an exciting year in terms of web design, in which we want to refine our accumulated knowledge and present it in a more accessible way - with more personality and fun.
+Thus, we can conclude that 2020 will be an exciting year in terms of web design, in which we want to refine our accumulated knowledge and present it in a more accessible way - and with more personality and fun in the process.

-Do you have feedback on the above mentioned developments or other web design trends for the year 2020 in mind?
-We are looking forward to your comment!
+Do you have any feedback on the above developments or other web design trends in mind for 2020?
+We look forward to your comments!